 Pros/cons: Resources project management offers plenty of opportunities to travel and be outdoors.
 Because of the specific processes related to each natural resource, background as an engineer in a given field (farming, mining, drilling) may be required to become a resources project manager.

-Globally, the pharmaceutical industry has reached almost $1 trillion in annual revenue.
-So it’s no wonder that pharmaceutical project management professionals make more money, on average than in any other industry.
+Globally, the pharmaceutical industry is expected to breach $1.1 trillion in sales by 2022.
+So it’s no wonder that pharmaceutical project management professionals make more money, on average, than in any other industry.

 Pros/cons: A pharmaceutical project manager can literally help find a cure for cancer and save millions of lives.
 Talk about a rewarding career!
 On the flip side, pharmaceutical PMPs will need an advanced healthcare degree or experience to approach top-tier salaries.
-Also, the frustration level can be high when the development of a miracle medication is continually tripped up by all of those unwanted side-effects you hear about in commercials.
+Also, pharmaceutical research can move at a frustratingly slow pace to ensure compliance with necessary quality and safety regulations.